London, baby! Home to over a thousand years of history, you can be sure Monday always looks better with a view like this.

 The 18th century writer, Samuel Johnson, once said, “when a man is tired of London, he is tired of life.”
 Surely the city’s ever growing population is evidence enough that this great city still has plenty of distractions to keeps its residents and visitors very busy.
 With the buzzing River Thames at its core, London is a multicultural wonderland with a host of foreign influences flavouring every aspect of daily life.
 Enjoy one of the world’s most international cities.

-Plus speed through UK border control when you apply for the Registered Traveller service.
+Plus speed through UK border control when you apply for the Registered Traveller serviceOpens external site in a new window.
 You won't have to fill in a landing card and can use UK/EU lanes and ePassport gates (at selected airports).
 Charges and conditions apply.

 - Head to the Columbia Road Flower Market and enjoy tea and bagels at Café Columbia

 - Enjoy a picnic in Richmond Park surrounded by deer

 - Consult a stylist at Selfridges, Harrods, Liberty or Harvey Nichols and find some of the world’s most fabulous fashion